Umkhonto (missile): Umkhonto-R

 Further research and development is focussed on enhancing the Umkhonto into becoming a true 'over-the-horizon' mid-to-long range missile, with a high-end reputation and capability.
 Denel is currently seeking outside partnership and investment to significantly improve the Umkhonto's potential.
 According to reports, the -R will be the first Umkhonto to be fitted with Active Radar Homing missile guidance, rather than the current Infrared.
 ARH missiles have higher kill probabilities, better resistance to countermeasures, and can be more accurate when tracking a target.
-The Umkhonto-R would have a maximum range exceeding 60km, with an increased operating ceiling of 15km.
+The Umkhonto-R would have a maximum range exceeding 60 km, with an increased operating ceiling of 15 km.